hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ```
 cd localnode
-./gen-files.sh NETWORK SYNCMODE
+./gen-files.sh NETWORK SYNCMODE PROFILE
 ```

-For example, to prepare to run a mainnet node with an initial `snap` sync:
+For example, to prepare to run a mainnet node with an initial `snap` sync and the `hemi-min` profile:

 ```
 cd localnode
-./gen-files.sh mainnet snap
+./gen-files.sh mainnet snap hemi-min
 ```

 ### Run with Docker Compose